martinapons/martinapons.github.io/_pages/about.md

 I develop an econometric framework to analyze the impact of a treatment on inequality within and between groups.
 Outcomes are represented by a two-dimensional quantile surface mapping within-group and between-group ranks to outcome levels.
 This representation captures the distributional structure of the data without imposing normative assumptions, providing a foundation for assessing trade-offs between different dimensions of inequality.
 Within a broad class of linear welfare functions, the two-dimensional quantile surface is the empirical primitive for welfare evaluation.
 I propose a two-step quantile regression estimator and establish its weak convergence to a bivariate Gaussian process.
 An application to business training in Kenya shows that treatment effects are concentrated among high-performing firms in strong markets, highlighting complementarities between individual and group performance.
 </small></div>

-<iframe src="../files/income_3d.html" width="100%" height="600px" frameborder="0"></iframe>
-**Footnote:** The Figure shows the effect of the business training on the within market and the between market distributions of income from work estimated using the method suggested in the paper _Quantile on Quantiles_ (see paper for details).

 ### Minimum Distance Estimation of Quantile Panel Data Models
 <div style="margin-bottom: 3px">
 <small>with <a href="https://sites.google.com/site/blaisemelly/">Blaise Melly</a></small>